INCATools/ontology-access-kit/docs/intro/tutorial01.rst

     runoak -i ubergraph: search 'wing vein'

-This searches the ubergraph backend using the blazegraph search interface.
+This searches the :ref:`ubergraph` backend using the blazegraph search interface.
 Note that in addition to searching over a wider range of ontologies, this returns a ranked list that might include matches only to "wing" or "vein".
 Currently each backend implements search a little differently, but this will be more unified and controllable in the future.